ogs22/cookbook/glossary/hav.md

-An abbreviation for haversine. hav(x) means the haversine of x, ie (1-cos(x))/2.
+An abbreviation for haversine. hav(x) means the haversine of x, i.e.
+(1-cos(x))/2.